 I wrote about Buc-ee’s and what the gas station chain says about Texan identity for The New York Times.

-which only appears in print.
-(In recent issues, I’ve written about teen poll workers, how a Native Alaskan teen experiences racism, and how a crush works.)
+I contribute regularly to The New York Times for Kids.
+In recent issues, I’ve written about teen poll workers, how a Native Alaskan teen experiences racism, and how a crush works.

 As a story producer at Pop-Up Magazine, I brought nonfiction stories to a live audience, touring across the U.S., from Lincoln Center to my hometown favorite, the Paramount in Oakland.